capital-elle/cloak_id/README.md

 That newly obscured hash is then encoded as a string, to further hide its meaning.
 This will happen when generating forms from ActiveRecords (when using the entire object or the to_param call), as well as when encoding the object in JSON format.

+The obfuscation techinque is largely based on the one used by the Python Project "opaque_id" (https://github.com/marekweb/opaque-id) by Marek Z., and released under the MIT License.
 ## Customizing your cloaking

 The cloak_id method call takes an option hash that controls how the cloaking occurs: